 A student who has accumulated five unexcused absences in any twenty (20) day period will be identified as a student in need of early intervention.
 A student who has accumulated the equivalent of ten (10) or more unexcused absences within a school year is considered a habitual truant.
-State law requires a school to withdraw a student after ten (10) consecutive days of absence, provided that withdrawals do not include truants and habitual truants.
+State law requires a school to withdraw a student after ten (10) consecutive days of absence.